Published by Crown

 4 – Oh, and of course this incestuously abusive dude has to be depicted as THE GREATEST THING TO EVER HAPPEN TO WOMEN because the women are basically throwing themselves at him, practically pleading to be manipulated and abused, then kill themselves or run away when he moves on to someone else.
 PLEASE!
 That’s just disgusting.
 If I had to read one more time about how handsome granddad is or what a soothing voice he had, I was going to take this book to the backyard and burn it.
 Can we not romanticize sexual predators, please?

 Oh, yeah, and there’s a cousin missing in all of this.
 Allegra (the cousin) disappeared so Lane (the main character) gets a call from dear old granddad saying she needs to come home.
-Right.
-Lane fled to California to escape the family but yup, she’s going to come home to try to find her cousin.
-The police are on the case but no, Lane has to come back to this horrific place full of sex and abuse to solve the case.
-Only she finds herself hooking up with an old boyfriend because, sex.
+Lane fled to California to escape the family but yup, she’s going to come home to try to find her cousin even though it means she’s going to move right back into the house where decades of sexual abuse have taken place.
+The police are on the case but of course they are too inept to solve the case.
+It has to be Lane who comes back to this horrific place of sex and abuse to solve the mystery only she finds herself hooking up with an old boyfriend because, sex.

-I read to the end and was just glad it was over.
-This was an epic waste of time and doesn’t deserve nearly the praise it’s been receiving.
+I read to the end and frankly, I’m just glad it’s over.
+The Roanoke Girls was an epic waste of reading time and, in my opinion, doesn’t deserve the praise it’s been receiving from others.
 It’s try-hard and pathetic.
 There are way better books out there more deserving of your time.